 How Does the Estate Tax Work in Florida?

-The estate tax is totally separate from federal income tax, property tax, sales tax, and every other type of tax you’ve paid during your lifetime.
+The estate tax is separate from federal income tax, property tax, sales tax, and every other type of tax you’ve paid during your lifetime.
 An estate tax is a tax paid on the net value of all your assets owned at your death.
-However, there are fairly sizable exemptions to the estate tax, so it is primarily a high net-worth individual or family who is affected in Florida.
+However, there are relatively sizable exemptions to the estate tax, so it is primarily a high net-worth individual or family affected in Florida.

 Advanced Estate Planning Strategies in West Palm Beach, Florida

 Families with high-value estates face several complex legal and tax issues – estate tax is only one of them – and advanced estate planning strategies in West Palm Beach, Florida can help.

-We offer a number of advanced estate planning strategies that are aimed primarily at reducing a family’s tax burden.
-In addition to minimizing or eliminating the estate tax liability, we also help you leverage the advantages of gift tax and generation-skipping tax to pass assets on for successive generations without risk of a tax liability decimating your estate at each generation in West Palm Beach, Florida.
+We offer several advanced estate planning strategies in Palm Beach County that are aimed primarily at reducing a family’s tax burden.
+In addition to minimizing or eliminating the estate tax liability in Florida, we also help you leverage the advantages of gift tax and generation-skipping tax to pass assets on for successive generations without the risk of a tax liability decimating your estate at each generation in West Palm Beach, Florida.

 Some of our most popular advanced estate planning tools and strategies include: